melvz/terraform-ecs-fargate/README.md

 - Im a big fan of terraform workspace to avoid any mixup of environments.
 - But today's use case has a lone env varfile located under the "workspace" folder.
 - File "vpc.tfvars" defines a  '/16'  cidr for the VPC to use.
-- 3 public subnets
+- 3 public subnets.
-- 3 private subnets
+- 3 private subnets.

-### Instatiate the ECS Fargate cluster using the ecs.tf file:
+### Define the ECS Fargate cluster using the ecs.tf file:
-- Instantiates an ECS task definition using Fargate which defines my custom container app -->  "chuarm/nodejsweatherapp1-melvin"
+- Instantiates an ECS task definition using Fargate which defines my custom container app -->  "chuarm/nodejsweatherapp1-melvin".
-- Instantiates an ECS service definition
+- Instantiates an ECS service definition which points to the 'cluster' definition, the needed subnets and the loadbalancer.
-- Instantiates an ECS cluster definition
+- Instantiates an ECS cluster definition.

 ### We need a loadbalancer where ECS will exist -->  loadbalancer.tf